 It’s true that there is more thorium in crustal rocks – about three times as much of it, in fact.
 However, as with uranium, most of it is at very low concentrations in a wide range of rocks.
 How much is in reasonably concentrated ores is less clear.
 (There has been some work on extracting uranium from seawater.
 The concentration is a mere 3.3 parts per billion – but the concentration of thorium in seawater is far lower still: just 0.04 parts per trillion.)

-There would be real safety benefits to thorium, for the miners and those living in the vicinity of the mines: it, and its ores, are significantly less radioactive than uranium and its ores.
+There would be real safety benefits to thorium, for the miners and those living in the vicinity of the mines: it, and its ores (which in addition to thorium, contain thorium’s decay products, which are also radioactive), are significantly less radioactive than uranium and its ores.
 But only significantly less; they are still radioactive.

 In the far distant future, when the fission products have decayed away to insignificance, the waste from thorium reactors would be significantly less radioactive than any unreprocessed used fuel from uranium reactors.
 (Reprocessed used fuel from uranium reactors would be just as harmless by then as that from thorium reactors – and you can’t run a thorium reactor without a very similar process to extract the 233U from the thorium.)